wp-statistics/wp-statistics/readme.txt

 Do you have eAccelerator installed?
 If so this is a known issue with eAccelerator and PHP's "anonymous" functions, which are used in the user agent parsing library.
 As no new versions of eAccelerator have been released for over 3 years, you should look to replace it or disable it.

+= I've installed WP Statistics for the first time on a site and when I go to the statistics pages I get an error saying like "The following plugin table(s) do not exist in the database" =

+This is because something has gone wrong during the installation.

+At the end of the message will be a list of tables that are missing, you can use the provided link to re-run the installation routine.
+If that does not resolve the issue and the visitors table is the only table listed, you may want to check your MySQL version.
+Some older versions of MySQL (in the 5.0.x series) have issues with complex compound indexes, which we use on the visitors table.
+If this is the case, check with your hosting provider and see if they can upgrade to a newer version of MySQL.

+If you still have issues open a new thread on the support forum and we'll try and resolve it for you.

 == Screenshots ==
 1. View stats page.
 2. View latest search words.